Breakfast is the first meal of the day and it is essential for health and it is therefore necessary to make full of energy.

 Do you want to know more about it?
 Here is the recipe!

-The name of the dessert comes from the sections of river cane around which the wafers were rolled, before the introduction of metal torches.
+Whatever its origins, the name of this delicious dessert comes from the sections of river cane around which the waffles were rolled, before the introduction of metal torches.

-Here in San Vito Lo Capo you can enjoy it already from breakfast at the Piccolo Mondo but also as a delicious snack in the nearby pastry shops (after all we are a few steps from the center of the village) and, why not, at the end of dinner tasting a passito.
+Here in San Vito Lo Capo you can enjoy it already from breakfast but also as a delicious snack in the nearby pastry shops (after all, our Hotel is a few steps from the center of the village) and, why not, at the end of dinner tasting a passito!

 If you have read until here you will have understood that breakfast here is the triumph of the pampering: it's our way to welcoming you.